 Hunting safety is always a top priority regardless of game, ammo or method.
-In Alabama, bow season is open now and gun season opens in mid-November for deer a lot of people prefer going to a shooting range then going hunting.
+In Alabama, bow season is open now and gun season opens in mid-November for deer.
+A lot of people prefer going to a shooting range than going hunting.

 Marisa Lee Futral, the Alabama Department of Conservation and Natural Resources hunter education coordinator, says follow key guidelines for a safe hunting experience.
+It is extremely important to always treat guns as dangerous, and to not take them lightly.
+Fooling around with them is what can cause life threatening accidents, after all.
 If you are looking for a place to go hunting then check out this deer hunting preserve.

 Ten Commandments of Firearm Safety